 Benefit provisions of the postemployment healthcare plan are established by State statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions.
-Retirees have the option of health coverage, which, through 2012, is currently funded on a cash disbursement basis.
+Retirees have the option of health coverage.
 Beginning fiscal year 2013, it is funded on a prefunded basis.
 The System has contracted to provide the comprehensive group medical, hearing, dental and vision coverage for retirees and beneficiaries.
 A subsidized portion of the premium is paid by the System with the balance deducted from the monthly pension of each retiree health care recipient.
 For members who first worked before July 1, 2008, (Basic, MIP-Fixed, and MIP-Graded plan members), the subsidy is the maximum allowed by statute.
 To limit future liabilities of Other Postemployment Benefits, members who first worked on or after July 1, 2008, (MIP-Plus, plan members), have a graded premium subsidy based on career length where they accrue credit towards their insurance premiums in retirement, not to exceed the maximum allowable by statute.
 Public Act 300 of 2012 sets the maximum subsidy at 80% beginning January 1, 2013; 90% for those Medicare eligible and enrolled in the insurances as of that date.

 Public Act 75 of 2010 requires each actively employed member of MPSERS after June 30, 2010 to annually contribute 3% of their compensation to offset employer contributions for health care benefits of current retirees.
-Dependents are eligible for health care coverage if they meet the dependency requirements set forth in Public Act 300 of 1980, as amended.